 If you're tired of the "been there, done that" bar and party New Year's Eve scene in New York City, there are great, alternative New Year's Eve celebration ideas that will start your 2019 off right.

 From outdoor recreation to a night of music dance and fireworks, New Year's Eve in New York City has something for the whole family.
-Some require advance tickets and others, well, you can just show up.
+Some events do require having tickets in advance, but there are a few you can just show up to.

 Get Classy with the Performing Arts

 For a high-class night on the town, look to special New Year's Eve programming at esteemed performing arts venues like The Metropolitan Opera.
 At the Met, you can enjoy the performance and after-party complete with fireworks.
-Ring in 2019 at the premiere of Sir David McVicar’s new Met staging of Cilea’s "Adriana Lecouvreur," starring Anna Netrebko opposite Piotr Beczała.
-Gianandrea Noseda conducts.
+Ring in 2020 with the talented Anna Netrebko who will be singing Puccini's biggest hits from operas like Tosca, La Bohème, and Turandot.

 Run Into the New Year

 Get your new year off to a running start—literally—courtesy of the NYRR Midnight Run in Central Park.
 The casual and fun four-mile run, sponsored by the New York Road Runners organization, starts near Bethesda Terrace at the stroke of midnight, all set underneath a scheduled 15-minute fireworks display in the park.
 Qualifying runners are even eligible for cash prizes!

 Head out into New York Harbor for a New Year's Eve to remember, complete with stunning Manhattan skyline views and a midnight fireworks display.

 Spirit Cruises, World Yacht, Classic Harbor Line, and Circle Line Sightseeing Cruises are among the local cruise companies offering evening sailing parties, dinner, open bar, live DJs, and more.
 Not to mention, the water is a prime viewing spot for the New Year's Eve firework display over the New York skyline.